2021-22 Student Handbook & Calendar

 Students engaged in non-academic pursuits may be asked by attendants to relinquish machines for students who need to do work for their classes.
 Some computers are reserved for specific purposes because of special features such as an attached plotter or specialized software.
 These computers are clearly identified in each facility, and students needing those resources shall have priority on those machines.

-- Care of computing resources
+- Care of computing and technology resources

 Malfunctioning equipment should be reported immediately to the attendant or manager in charge of the facility.
 The consumption of foods and beverages, including bottled water, is prohibited except in designated areas.
 Computers are configured according to the needs of students and faculty/staff.
 Users must not change hardware or software configuration settings.
 Users who have suggestions for a hardware or software configuration change should speak to the person who manages the facility.